mikecoop83/luna/README.md

 ## Goal

-The intent of **luna** is to create an simpler interface to work with when parsing JSON in Go without having to create a bunch of structs with tags.
+The intent of **luna** is to create a simpler interface to work with when parsing JSON in Go without having to create a bunch of structs with tags.

 Features include: